-The Company had outstanding total non-cancelable contract obligations of \$171.9 million at June 30, 2018.
-These obligations are made up of advertising contracts of \$50.0 million, hops, barley and wheat totaling \$49.5 million, operating leases of \$26.3 million, other ingredients of \$17.7 million, equipment and machinery of \$12.5 million, glass bottles of \$6.5 million and other commitments of \$9.4 million.
+The Company had outstanding total non-cancelable contract obligations of \$229.3 million at September 29, 2018.
+These obligations are made up of advertising contracts of \$64.7 million, hops, barley and wheat totaling \$64.3 million, other ingredients of \$31.7 million, equipment and machinery of \$29.5 million, operating leases of \$26.6 million, glass bottles of \$2.6 million and other commitments of \$9.9 million.

 The Company has entered into contracts for the supply of a portion of its hops requirements.
 These purchase contracts extend through crop year 2025 and specify both the quantities and prices, denominated in U.S. Dollars, Euros and New Zealand Dollars, to which the Company is committed.
-Hops purchase commitments outstanding at June 30, 2018 totaled \$40.8 million, based on the exchange rates on that date.
+Hops purchase commitments outstanding at September 29, 2018 totaled \$45.4 million, based on the exchange rates on that date.
 The Company does not use forward currency exchange contracts and intends to purchase future hops using the exchange rate at the time of purchase.

 Currently, the Company has entered into contracts for barley and wheat with two major suppliers.
-The contracts include crop year 2017 and 2018 and cover the Company's barley, wheat, and malt requirements for 2018.
-These purchase commitments outstanding at June 30, 2018 totaled \$8.7 million.
+The contracts include crop year 2017 through 2019 and cover the Company's barley, wheat, and malt requirements for the remainder of 2018 and all of 2019.
+These purchase commitments outstanding at September 29, 2018 totaled \$18.9 million.

 The Company sources some of its glass bottles needs pursuant to a Glass Bottle Supply Agreement with Anchor Glass Container Corporation ("Anchor"), under which Anchor is the supplier of certain glass bottles for the Company's Cincinnati Brewery and its Pennsylvania Brewery.
 This agreement also establishes the terms on which Anchor may supply glass bottles to other breweries where the Company brews its beers.
 Under the agreement with Anchor, the Company has minimum purchase commitments that are based on Company-provided production estimates which, under normal business conditions, are expected to be fulfilled.
-Minimum purchase commitments under the agreement, assuming the supplier is unable to replace production cancelled by the Company, as of June 30, 2018 totaled \$6.5 million.
+Minimum purchase commitments under the agreement, assuming the supplier is unable to replace production cancelled by the Company, as of September 29, 2018 totaled \$2.6 million.

-The Company has various operating lease agreements for facilities and equipment as of June 30, 2018.
+The Company has various operating lease agreements for facilities and equipment as of September 29, 2018.
 Terms of these leases include, in some instances, scheduled rent increases, renewals, purchase options and maintenance costs, and vary by lease.
 These lease obligations expire at various dates through 2028.
-The contractual obligation on these lease agreements as of June 30, 2018 totaled \$26.3 million.
-During the thirteen weeks ended June 30, 2018, the Company entered into a \$12.8 million ten year lease agreement for a retail location in Boston, Massachusetts.
+The contractual obligation on these lease agreements as of September 29, 2018 totaled \$26.6 million.

 Currently, the Company brews and packages more than 80% of its volume at Company-owned breweries.
 In the normal course of its business, the Company has historically entered into various production arrangements with other brewing companies.
-Pursuant to these arrangements, the Company purchases the liquid produced by those brewing companies, including the raw materials that are used in the liquid, at the time such liquid goes into fermentation.
-The Company is required to repurchase all unused raw materials purchased by the brewing company specifically for the Company's beers at the brewing company's cost upon termination of the production arrangement.
-The Company is also obligated to meet annual volume requirements in conjunction with certain production arrangements.
-These requirements are not material to the Company's operations.
+Pursuant to these arrangements, the Company supplies raw materials to those brewing companies and incurs conversion fees for labor at the time the liquid is produced and packaged.